dmbdesignpdx/grouped-svg-sprite/README.md

 };
 ```

-And finally, we'll tell that group to show itself!
+And finally, we'll tell that group to show itself by settings its diplay to `block`.

 ```js
 function groupedSVG() {